LLNL/DD-NM-ROM/README.md

   * `--intf_only`:         Only train autoencoders for interface states
   * `--act_type`:          Activation type.
 Only Sigmoid and Swish are implemented
 - After `train_rom.sh` finishes, run the jupyter notebook `driver_DD_NMROM.ipynb`.
+- To train NM-ROMs using the strong ROM-port constraint formulation, run `train_port_decoders.sh` to train autoencoders for each port.
+This runs the script `driver_train_port_autoencoder.py`, which takes the same optional arguments as `driver_train_rom.py`.

 ## Generating Pareto fronts
 - First run jobs `nmrom_nsnaps.sh`, `nmrom_sizes.sh` to train NM-ROMs using different numbers of snapshots and different ROM sizes, respectively.